 There are two key requirements asked of any veteran who submits a TDIU claim in an effort to eligible for a 100 percent rating, those are as follows:

-- One service-connected disability with a 60 percent or more disability rating, or two or more service-connected disabilities with a combined rating of 70 percent or more.
-Veterans who claim two or more disabilities must have at least one rating of 40 percent or higher.
+- A service-related disability with a 60 percent or higher disability rating, or two or more service-related disabilities with a rating that totals 70 percent or higher.
+Any veteran who is claiming two or more disabilities must make sure that one of them is at least 40 percent or higher.

 - Medical documents proving that your disabilities are preventing you from doing your day-to-day employment tasks and are subsequently limiting your ability to maintain any type of economically beneficial employment.

 However, there are examples where certain veterans may be able to receive TDIU benefits even if their disability rating is beneath the required level.
 Certain criteria may come into play such as frequent hospitalizations, who restricts the ability to earn greatly may also be a qualifying factor for a veteran.